inokawazu/yamagata202312/presentation.md

 ::: {.column width="50%"}

 [Amano, Kaminski et al. 2023][amano2023]
-: an overview of recent developments arising from the study of simply spinning Myers-Perry black holes
+: an overview of recent developments arising from the study of simply spinning AdS Myers-Perry black holes

 Goal ...